Taysom Hill Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Season Stats

-- Hill leads New Orleans with 871 passing yards (54.4 per game) and has a 56.8% completion percentage this year (71-of-125) while throwing three touchdowns and five interceptions.
+- Hill leads New Orleans with 871 passing yards (54.4 ypg) on 71-of-125 with three touchdowns against five interceptions this season.

 - He also adds 356 rushing yards (22.3 ypg) on 65 carries while scoring five touchdowns on the ground.